rrothenb/the-first-daughter/Research/Watchers and Nephilim.md

    - During Awan's lifetime?
 After her death?
    - Does she witness his punishment?
    - Does he tell her he's going to be imprisoned?
+   - How long is he in darkness before he learns what happened?

 2. **How many Nephilim does Samyaza father?**
    - Does Awan know any of them?